jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 ### Use Jail manager Bastille

 Either build the Jail by hand or by tool is ok, [the FreeBSD Documents](https://docs.freebsd.org/en/books/handbook/jails/) has it very well explained even with examples.
-However I prefer to making life easier, so I chose [Bastille](https://bastillebsd.org) to manage all my Jails. [iocell](https://iocell.readthedocs.io/en/latest/) is another option too but I got problem when run command `iocell fetch`, it just can not build the tree.
+However I prefer to making life easier, so I chose [Bastille](https://bastillebsd.org) to manage all my Jails. [iocell](https://iocell.readthedocs.io/en/latest/) is another good option too.

 Anyway, below is all built with Bastille.